-For the DC Section of the Scheme, we make available a range of investment funds for members with different levels of expected return, including equity and bond based funds, infrastructure and property fund and a cash fund.
+For the DC Section of the Scheme, we make available a range of investment funds for members with different levels of expected return, including equity and bond based funds, infrastructure and property funds and a cash fund.
 Each member is responsible for specifying one or more funds for the investment of their account.

-If members do not choose an investment option, their account will be invested into the Default Option, the "Lump Sum Strategy" which is managed as a "lifestyle" strategy (ie it automatically combines investments in proportions that vary according to the time to retirement age for that member).
-The Default Option initially invests to target a high expected return (making use of equity based funds) and then gradually switches to investments with a lower expected return and risk (such as bond and cash funds) as the member gets closer to retirement.
+If members do not choose an investment option, their account will be invested into the Default Option, the "Lump Sum Strategy" which is managed as a "lifestyle" strategy (ie it automatically combines investments in proportions that vary according to the time to retirement age).
+The Default Option initially invests to target a high expected return (making use of equity based funds) and then gradually switches to investments with a lower expected return and risk (such as bond and cash funds) as members get close to retirement.